 - Now, add the total amount of leads received directly from banner click-throughs and indirectly from banner click-through retargeting.

-- Calculate your cost per lead as usual, and now you’ll have a more accurate depiction of banner performance by campaign.
+- Calculate your cost per lead as usual, and now you’ll have a more accurate depiction of banner performance by the campaign.

 TIP #6: Create a mobile-specific approach

 The purpose of your landing page is to nurture the user experience, enticing them to convert and fill out a submission form.
-On desktop, video can be a powerful vehicle that propels audience engagement, simply because users prefer to watch video content than read it.
+On a desktop, video can be a powerful vehicle that propels audience engagement, simply because users prefer to watch video content than read it.

 However, 56% of online users will conduct research on their mobile devices, so it’s important to not lose valuable conversions from an unresponsive landing page.
 In order to optimize for mobile, keep the body text brief and the lead form simple.

-With the explosion of mobile usage, it is important to be strategic around this user group.
+With the explosion of mobile usage, it is important to be strategic to this user group.
 It’s common practice to optimize responsive mobile landing pages, but this is just the starting point.
 I have seen campaigns improve by more than 30% in lead conversion when a comprehensive mobile approach has been implemented.

 What is a comprehensive mobile approach?
-It includes the following:.
+It includes the following:

 - Separate and track for each channel.
 For example, segment your Google ad campaigns into mobile-specific user data.

-- Create and implement mobile specific ad messages to include different attributes, such as a call extension so users don’t have to actually click through to a landing page.
+- Create and implement mobile-specific ad messages to include different attributes, such as a call extension so users don’t have to actually click through to a landing page.